 - a.)
 The HACC has completed the development of its Section 8 Homeownership program and has several banks and lending institutions that have entered into agreements with the HACC setting forth the banks' commitment and underwriting criteria. - b.)
 The HACC is making major adjustment in the way it provides ongoing day-to-day maintenance.
 Prior to FY2003 the HACC assigned work type to each employee and they would provide services to all sites.
 While there will remain some of the more specialized work being provided by specific maintenance personnel, others will be assigned to specific sites.
 This change has been implemented for the following reasons: - 1.
 To cut down on travel time.
 By placing personnel on a specific site the need for travel will be greatly reduced. - 2.
-To create a sense of ownership and pride in how the sites are form HUD 5007 (193)2003) maintained.
+To create a sense of ownership and pride in how the sites are maintained.
 Assignment of maintenance personnel to specific sites help in the overall appearance and functionability of each site.

 - 3. The assignment of specific personnel to each site has helped the staff to become more acquainted with the residents allowing the residents the opportunity to get to know the HACC staff that is directly responsible for their home. - c.)
 The HACC is in the final phases of planning and predevelopment for the redevelopment of Lakeside Terrace.
-This family Public Housing site will undergo redevelopment that will include the total demolition of the existing buildings and the development of new housing units that will be financed under HUD's Mixed-Finance approach.
+This family Public Housing site is currently being demolished and will be redeveloped according to HUD's Mixed-Finance approach.
 The Mixed-Finance approach will include the use of several funding sources, which many require that families with a variety of incomes occupy units.
-25% of the units will continue to serve the same population as public housing units while others will be required to be rented to persons between 30% to 60% of the AMI.
+25% of the units will continue to serve the same population as Public Housing units while others will be required to be rented to persons between 30% to 60% of the AMI.
 With regard to replacement units in conjunction with Lakeside Terrace in Urbana and to maintain consistency with the City of Urbana's Consolidated Plan the HACC recognizes the need to maximize the number of units that will be made available for families below 30% AMI.
 The HACC will provide for the maximum number of units for families at or below 30% AMI within the expanded redevelopment area. - d.)
 The HACC is currently in the process of reviewing its Admissions and Continued Occupancy Policy (ACOP), the Resident Handbook and the Resident Lease to make sure all three documents are consistent with each other.
 In addition, a complete review and evaluation is being conducted to determine if the governing documents meet the current needs of the residents and the HACC.
 Once complete HACC will hold public hearings for the purpose of receiving comments on the proposed changes to the above referenced documents.